Dr. D Y Patil Medical College, Kolhapur

 Dr. D Y Patil Medical College, Kolhapur is medical college in Kolhapur, Maharashtra.
 The college imparts the degree Bachelor of Medicine and Bachelor of Surgery (MBBS).
-It is recognized by the Medical Council of India.
+It is recognized by the National Medical Commission.
 The hospital associated with the college is one of the largest in Kolhapur.

-Selection to the college is done on the basis of merit through the National Eligibility and Entrance Test.
+Selection to the college is done on the basis of merit through the NEET.
 Yearly undergraduate student intake is 150.